 Yes, this whole idea goes against our traditional expectations of trading our time and skills for money.

 Here’s why it works: Money changes hands online all the time when you see an ad or get directed to an online shopping site and make a purchase.
 Swagbucks just shares some of that money with you.

-By the way: If you’re ever wondering whether something’s a scam, put it to this test: Does it ask you to part with any of your own money, for any reason, before you can join?
-If not, it’s probably not a scam.
+As a side note, if you’re ever wondering whether something’s a scam, put it to this test: Does it ask you to part with any of your own money, for any reason, before you can join?
+If so, it’s probably a scam.

-Anyone with an email address can join without paying a dime — so it passes this scam test!
+Anyone with an email address can become a Swagbucks member without paying a dime—so it passes this scam test!

 Is Swagbucks for You?

 Swagbucks has about 10 million users and has paid out more than $430 million in rewards.
 The company got its start back in 2008 and has grown steadily.
 It’s been around almost as long as the iPhone.

 As I said earlier, being a Swagbucks user can’t replace your main gig, but if you’re looking for a low-key side hustle that can turn $40 to $60 a month, give Swagbucks a look.